1connect/backup-scripts/README.md

 The plain file dump doesn't guarantee the database consistency.
 To address this issue, there are *premount* scripts, which dump PostgreSQL, MySQL and MongoDB databases to SQL files.
 Each database has it's separate file/directory, which is compressed and put into some directory in the filesystem (*/backup*) by default.

+## Master Boot Record backup

+Scripts dumps first 512 bytes for each drive defined in `PREMOUNT_MBR_PHYSICAL_DEVICES`.
+This area contains the MBR and partition table.

 ## Installation

 * Checkout the repository, preferable to *root*'s home directory: